nvaccess/nvda/user_docs/en/userGuide.md

 ##### Volume of other applications {#OtherAppVolume}

 This slider allows you to adjust the volume of all currently running applications other than NVDA.
-This volume setting will apply to all other applications, even if they start after this setting is changed.
 This volume can also be controlled via the following keyboard commands from anywhere:

 | Name | Key | Description |